-As a consequence, device control tools have become a crucial component of data protection strategies, allowing organizations to control and restrict the use of removable devices.
-Our Data Loss Prevention (DLP) solution, Endpoint Protector, has an entire module dedicated to Device Control that includes some of the most advanced features on the market for the control of removable devices.
+As a consequence, device control tools have become a crucial component of data protection strategies, allowing organizations to control and prohibit the use of removable storage devices.
+Our solution, Endpoint Protector DLP software, has an entire module dedicated to Device Control that includes some of the most advanced features on the market for removable media controls.

 Let’s take a closer look at how they work!

-Limit or block the use of removable devices
+Limit or block the use of removable media

 Seeing the worrisome list of risks that come with them, many companies might be tempted to block the use of USBs and removable devices altogether.
 This can easily be done through Endpoint Protector’s Device Control module, which can block the use of USB and peripheral ports as well as Bluetooth connections, ensuring no device can connect to a work computer.